 - Apply coordination skills for the implementation of the MISP

 - Draw implications for addressing SRH for communities in crisis in their own country context.

 Around 50 hours of work for the whole course, including:

 • Approximately 20 hours of face-to-face teaching (lectures, group work, etc.)

 - Overview and coordination of SRH in crisis

 - Logistics, monitoring and evaluation

-- Professionals in the humanitarian, development or social sector looking to develop their competencies as well as reflect and capitalise on their experiences.
+- Professionals in the health sector in humanitarian or development contexts looking to develop their competencies in sexual and reproductive health.

-- Professionals from other sectors who wish to increase their understanding of the humanitarian sector for a potential career change.
+- Professionals from other sectors such as logistics and management who wish to increase their understanding of how to coordinate sexual and reproductive health programmes.

 - Dates 14 - 18 June, 2021